Identification of Causal Diffusion Effects Under Structural Stationarity: The Proposed Methodology

 where a placebo set $\bC^P$ is defined as

-where $\bC^{(-1)}$ is a lag of the time-dependent variables in $\bC$, $\{Y_{j, t-1}\}_{j \in \cN_i}$ is a lag of the treatment variable, and $\mbox{Des}(Y_{it})$ is a descendant of $Y_{it}$, i.e., a set of variables affected by $Y_{it}$.
-The violation of the no omitted confounders assumption, if any, is assumed to be proper in a sense defined below.} \end{theorem} Proof is in Appendix~\ref{subsec:placebo-proof}.
-Now I discuss several important implications of the theorem.
-First, in Equation~\eqref{eq:placebotest}, the assumption of no omitted confounders (the left-hand side) is proven to be equivalent to the conditional independence of the observed outcome of individual $i$ and her neighbors' outcomes at the same time period given a placebo set (the right-hand side).
-Because this right-hand side is observable and testable, this theorem directly implies that we can statistically assess the assumption of no omitted confounders by testing the conditional independence of the simultaneous outcomes on the right-hand side of the equation.
-This theorem implies a procedure of the placebo test I introduce in the next subsection.
+where $\bC_{i,t+1}^{(-1)}$ is a lag of the time-dependent variables in $\bC_{i,t+1}$, $\{Y_{j, t-1}\}_{j \in \cN_i}$ is a lag of the treatment variable, and $\mbox{Des}(Y_{it})$ is a descendant of $Y_{it}$, i.e., variables affected by $Y_{it}$.
+As a regularity condition, we assume that the violation of the no omitted confounders assumption, if any, is due to unobserved confounders, i.e., the change in the lag-structure of the selected control set cannot remove the bias (see Appendix~\ref{subsec:placebo-proof} for details). } \end{theorem} \begin{framed} \spacingset{1.2}{ {\bf Placebo Test:} For a given control set $\bC$, the following test statistically assesses whether the control set contains all confounders, i.e., Assumption~\ref{ig}. { \begin{enumerate} \item[] {\bf Step 1}: Derive placebo set $\bC_{i,t+1}^P$ from control set $\bC_{i,t+1}$ based on equation~\eqref{eq:placeboset}. \item[] {\bf Step 2}: Test the conditional independence, $Y_{it} \ \indep \ \{Y_{jt}\}_{j \in \cN_i} \mid \bC_{i,t+1}^P.$ \end{enumerate} } Note: the first step follows a deterministic rule to derive placebo set $\bC_{i,t+1}^P$. \\ (1) add lags of existing control variables and a lag of the treatment variable to the original control set $\bC$, and (2) remove all the variables affected by outcomes at time $t$. } \end{framed} The proof of Theorem~\ref{placebo} (in Appendix~\ref{subsec:placebo-proof}) exploits the structure of back-door paths \citep{pearl1995causal} and the graphical representation of the no omitted confounders assumption \citep*{shpitser2012validity} under the structural stationarity.
+In equation~\eqref{eq:placebotest}, the assumption of no omitted confounders (the left-hand side) is proven to be equivalent to the conditional independence of the observed outcome of individual $i$ and her neighbors' outcomes at the same time period given a placebo set (the right-hand side).
+Because this right-hand side is observable and testable, this theorem directly implies that we can statistically assess the assumption of no omitted confounders by the placebo test of the conditional independence of the simultaneous outcomes $Y_{it} \ \indep \ \{Y_{jt}\}_{j \in \cN_i} \mid \bC_{i,t+1}^P$.